Janbuller/Python-Beginner-Projects/README.md

-# Python-Learning
+# Python Beginner Projects
-This is just a repository with different small python projects.<br />
+In the challenges folder are some text documents with challenges to complete.

-Don't use these as they a just made to teach me different parts of the language.
+The solutions are in the Solutions folder.